b-boechat/ctfr_benchmarks/README.md

 ### Benchmarking ctfr implementations

-This auxiliary repository contains the code to benchmark the CTFR implementations of the article:
+This supplementary repository contains the code to benchmark the CTFR implementations of the article:

 > Placeholder